Product-Based Shopping Experience

-The following Trading API updates have been made, or are currently in development to support Phase 2 of PBSE:
+The following Trading API updates have been made to support PBSE:

 - GetCategoryFeatures: new ProductRequiredEnabled field returned in the Category container of the response if all products within an eBay category require association with a catalog product.

-GetCategorySpecifics: this call will be updated with the following changes:
+GetCategorySpecifics: this call was updated with the following changes:

-- A new flag will be returned to distinguish between product aspects (defined in the catalog product) and item specifics (specific/unique to the actual item/listing).
+- A new flag is returned to distinguish between product aspects (defined in the catalog product) and item specifics (specific/unique to the actual item/listing).

-- New item specifics will be added to allow sellers to provide details on bundle listings, modified products, and foreign products.
+- New item specifics added to allow sellers to provide details on bundle listings, modified products, and foreign products.

-- New "maximum length" field will be returned for PBSE categories for some item specifics that require longer descriptions (such as the new details fields that will be introduced.
+- New "maximum length" field is returned for PBSE categories for some item specifics that require longer descriptions (such as the new details fields).

 - (Add/Revise/Relist)FixedPriceItem: new ProductReferenceID field added to VariationProductListingDetails container to allow sellers to associate a variation (within a multiple-variation listing) with a catalog product.

-- GetItem/GetSellerEvents/GetSellerList: will be updated to include the ProductReferenceID (ePID) field in the response for each variation in multiple-variation listings.
+- GetItem/GetSellerEvents/GetSellerList: updated to include the ProductReferenceID (ePID) field in the response for each variation in multiple-variation listings in PBSE categories.

 Why is eBay making this change?As we move toward a Product-Based Shopping Experience, it has become necessary for sellers to tell us exactly what items they are offering because buyers expect a more streamlined online shopping experience.
 The best way to achieve this is to select the appropriate product in the eBay Catalog during the listing process.